 Wander around the streets of Montmartre

-For the lovers of fine arts, the Montmartre one of the most important places to visit in Europe.
+For the lovers of fine arts, the Montmartre is the Paris points of interest and one of the most important places to visit in Europe.
 Probably the greatest collective of artists on the continent, these streets were home to countless designer homes and workshops – ateliers –, as well as to saloons and clubs.
 The spirit and art of the Belle Époque unfolded right in these streets: Les Nabis’ work blossomed here, Van Gogh, Matisse, and Degas were introduced to artist communities in these workshops.
 Renoir, Picasso, and Modigliani frequented and rented a place called Le Bateau-Lavoir at the beginning of the century – actually, quite a few masterpieces were conceived and realized here.
 The Montmartre commemorates of this era with numerous museums and art venues, so if you are into arts, don’t pass by these streets rich in history.

 Head to the Ile de la cité and the Shakespeare and Company

 If you are clueless about what to do in Paris to meet some more celebrities, pop over to the other bank of the river and visit the famous Shakespeare and Company.
-This bookshop is more than an actual bookshop: of course, you can buy a book here, and they will stamp their logo on the head of Shakespeare on the first page of it, but there’s more to this place than just buying.
+This bookshop is more than an actual bookshop, top Paris sightseeing spot: of course, you can buy a book here, and they will stamp their logo on the head of Shakespeare on the first page of it, but there’s more to this place than just buying.
 If you are lucky, you will arrive right in the middle of reading or a literary event, at least, and the place will be full of poets and writers.
 Good luck to recognize them all!